 The information on Wanderstories is free information and advice only, and while all care is taken to ensure its accuracy, please consider your own skills and circumstances before embarking on adventures.
-Take ownership of your safety, appreciate the inherent risks in the outdoors, and get future advice if appropriate.
+Take ownership of your safety, appreciate the inherent risks in the outdoors, and get further advice when appropriate.
 Above all, be safe, be happy, and have fun!

 This site contents information that involves technical and high-risk roped activities and skills that evolve over time with advances in knowledge and technology as well as various levels of risk, this website is only intended to provide helpful tips and inspiration and is not a 'how to' guide.
 Best practices and information on this site can be outdated (sometimes rather quickly).
 Cartography, maps, topos, and any form of directions are for illustration-purposes only and should not be used for navigation.
 Maps, cartography, KML/GPX or any type of GPS-data files, and directions used on this website can be incorrect, dangerous, or just plain wrong.
 Be sure to do your own research, educational/instructional courses, and training before embarking on any outdoor experience.

 While we don't want to turn you off these thrilling (yet challenging) outdoor experiences, we can not stress enough the need for safety and best practices.
 People die all the time on backcountry trips, and most accidents are the result of human error or lack of knowledge.
 Make sure you and your entire team know what you are doing and the risks involved before you go outdoors.
 Access the ever changing environment around as conditions continuously fluctuate which can easily been seen in water levels for activities such as whitewater paddling and canyoning.